colejarczyk/doc/userguide/customers/account/account_anonymize.rst

 2. In the Customers list, find the record to be anonymized and click magnifying glass icon to see customer profile page.

-3. Click Anonymize button in the Anonymize customer section.
+3. Scroll down and click Anonymize button in the Anonymize customer section.

 .. image:: /userguide/_images/customer_anonymize.png
    :alt:   System Message